dongmeic/MPO_Data_Portal/PopulationData/README.md

 ### Variable calculation in the script *Census_TitleVI.r* using the tables

 The metadata of each table can be found from downloading the table, or searching online.
+The table IDs are explained [here](https://www.census.gov/programs-surveys/acs/guidance/which-data-tool/table-ids-explained.html).

 **1) B01001 - Sex by age**